tokebe/niclassify/README.md

 3. Download the latest [Release](https://github.com/tokebe/niclassify/releases) (or clone/dowload the repository, if you want to see the newest ~~bugs~~ code).
 4. Run the appropriate `launch-___.bat` for your system and follow any messages you may get.

+## Troubleshooting

+Visual C++

+If you get this error: `error: Setup script exited with error: Microsoft Visual C++ 14.0 is required.
+Get it with "Build Tools for Visual Studio": https://visualstudio.microsoft.com/downloads/`, then you need to install the latest Microsoft Visual C++ (required for some Python packages).

 ## Usage

 Run the appropriate `launch-___.bat` for your system after installation.